bitfinity-network/tech-docs-bitfinity-evm/docs/ic-agent/overview.md

 Theses steps will reserve an EVM address for the IC principal.
 The reserved address can then be used to send transactions to the EVM canister, but it will only be reserved for the IC Agent's principal.

----
-title: "EVM Client"
----
+## EVM Rust Canister Client

-EVM Client is a package that allows you to interact with the EVM (Bitfinity).
+The EVM Client is a Rust package that allows you to interact with the EVM (Bitfinity) from a canister using the IC API.

 It is a wrapper around the [JSON-RPC API](../rpc.md) and provides a simple interface for interacting with the EVM via the Canister endpoint.

 ### Key Features

 - Integration with Internet Computer Canisters: The EVM Client is particularly designed to work in conjunction with canisters deployed on the Internet Computer.
 This integration allows for seamless interaction between the two environments, making it a vital tool for developers working within the Bitfinity ecosystem.

-- Functionality and Limitation: While the EVM Client encompasses all the essential functionalities of the EVM on Bitfinity, it is crucial to note that it does not operate as a full node.
-Instead, it functions as a client that connects to the EVM on Bitfinity, facilitating various operations without bearing the full responsibilities of a node.
+- Functionality: The client connects to the EVM on Bitfinity, facilitating various operations without bearing the full responsibilities of a node.

 ## Installation